Shivam9456Singh/AI-Based-Virtual-Paint-App/README.md

 **To initiate the "AI Virtual Painter" application on your local machine, please begin by downloading the provided `.zip` archive of the repository.
 Upon downloading, proceed to extract all the contents contained within the archive.
 Once extraction is complete, simply execute the `AIPainter.py` script.
 Following this, the application should be operational on your local host environment.**

-**Should you require any further instructions or assistance, please do not hesitate to contact me.**
+**If you require any further instructions or assistance, please do not hesitate to contact me.**

 ------